Parity Sheaves and Smith Theory: The Tate category

 where $Q$ is the localization functor and $I$ comes by restriction from a right adjoint to the localization functor $K^+_c(Inj(\zvp))\to D^+_c(\zvp)$.
-On the level of complexes, $I$ is `the' functor of injective resolution.
 Here $Inj(-)$ denotes the category of injective objects, $K^+$ denotes the bounded below homotopy category, $D^+$ denotes the (cohomologically) bounded below derived category, and the subscript $c$ indicates passing to the full subcategory of complexes with finitely generated cohomology modules.
+On the level of complexes, $I$ sends an object in the derived category to an injective resolution.